Jsparrow/dashboard/docs/README.md

 ### [The jSparrow `demo` Goal](https://jsparrow.github.io/maven/getting-started.html#demo)

-This maven plugin goal is introduced to allow users for trying the jSparrow Maven Plugin on their sources.
+This maven plugin goal is introduced to allow users to try the jSparrow Maven plugin on their sources for free.
 Similar to the [`refactor`](https://jsparrow.github.io/maven/getting-started.html#refactor) goal, the `demo` goal analyzes the project and computes refactorings with the selected rules.
 As a result, jSparrow generates an HTML report with the computed findings.
 Similar reports are available in the statistics page (e.g., for [jenkins-core](https://jsparrow.github.io/statistics/jenkins-statistics.html?p=jenkins-core)).

 ### [The `formatter` Parameter](https://jsparrow.github.io/maven/additional-configuration.html#eclipse-formatter-file)

 A new parameter is added to the `refactor` goal, to allow users to specify a customized Eclipse formatter.
-Any customized formatter can be exported from the Eclipse IDE and provided to `refactor` goal through the `formatter` parameter.
+Any customized formatter can be exported from the Eclipse IDE and provided to the `refactor` goal through the `formatter` parameter.

 ### [The `selectedSources` Parameter](https://jsparrow.github.io/maven/getting-started.html#refactor)

-A new parameter is added to the `refactor` goal to allow users for specifying the sources that jSparrow shall refactor.
+A new parameter is added to the `refactor` goal to allow users to specify sources that jSparrow shall consider for refactorings.
 [Glob expressions](https://docs.oracle.com/javase/tutorial/essential/io/fileOps.html#glob) can be used for specifying the selected sources.